-Add a pop of color to your Mediterranean dishes with this easy Turmeric Baked Falafel!
-The perfect addition to salad, bowls or pita sandwiches.
-Vegan & gluten-free!
+Turmeric adds a pop of color and flavor to this vegan Baked Falafel recipe!
+These baked falafels are great in salads, bowls and pita sandwiches.
 Made in partnership with my friends at Pompeian! 💛

 If there’s one global cuisine I could eat every single day for the rest of my life, it’s Mediterranean.
 Like, give me allllll the hummus and tahini and fresh vegetables.
 Of course Mexican food has a special place in my heart, but I’d probably go into a food coma from eating endless chips & guac every day (maybe worth it?).